Kurtyjlee/Complex-QA/README.md

 ```bash
 $ python3 -m fastchat.serve.openai_api_server --host localhost --port [restful_port_number] --controller-address http://localhost:[controller_port_number]
 ```
-For more information about the FastChat restfulAPI server, please refer to the FastChat repo: https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md
+For more information about the FastChat restful API server, please refer to the FastChat repo: https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md

-## Question-Answering Pipline
+## Question-Answering Pipeline
 This is the pipeline for Question generation, Answer generation and evaluations using cosine similarity and perplexity.
 More information on the file structure can be found in `./QA-generation`.

 ### QA configs
-Configure the model parameters in the QA configs before beginning.
+Please configure the model parameters in the QA configs before beginning.
 This is an example configuration
 ```yaml
 vicuna-13b-v1.3:
   openai_localhost: http://localhost:[restful_port_number]/v1